insideout10/wordlift-docs/docs/key-concepts.rst

 *[Apple]* in a specific article might refer to a rather typical British psychedelic-pop group rather than to a World famous computer company or the forbidden fruit.
 This becomes important when third party applications like search engines need to provide valuable content for users searching for articles on *[Apple]* the psychedelic-pop band and not the other two *Apples*.

-Reconciling entities means providing computers with unambiguous indentifications of the *entities* we talk about.
+Reconciling entities means providing computers with unambiguous identifications of the *entities* we talk about.

 Semantic Fingerprint
 _____________